jervenclark/jervenclark.github.io/_posts/2020-05-30-basics-of-shell-scripting/2020-05-30-basics-of-shell-scripting.md

 ## Writing our first script

 A shell program, or shell script, is a collection of a series of commands for a UNIX shell.
 No separate compiler is required to execute these scripts as the shell itself interprets and executes each command one line at a time.

+It has serveral advantages over compiled programs such as:

+- easy to write and run
+- easy to start since no additional setup tools are needed
+- very handy and convenient saving development time
+- easy to debug

 Let's start by creating a new file called `hello.sh`